 Instructors, examiners and instructor trainers provide leadership for the Society’s lifesaving, lifeguarding, first aid and CPR programs in communities throughout the province.

 Recognizing that many people never enroll in swimming or lifesaving programs, the Society created its Water Smart® campaign to deliver personal water safety information and lifesaving education to Manitobans.
 The Northern and Remote Water Smart® Project brings personal swimming & survival skills, boat operator training and first aid training to northern and remote communities in Manitoba.
 Learn more about how you can be Water Smart!

 The Society conducts research in areas that support and lead to improvements in its program education and public education initiatives.
 Since 1992, the Society has researched and reported on drownings and unintentional water-related deaths nationally.
 The Society uses this information to analyze the drowning problem in detail and to better understand what needs to be done to reduce the number of drownings in Manitoba.
 The results are published in our drowning reports.

 The Society provides advice to education, recreation, health and government agencies that oversee aquatic recreation and first aid certification and training in Manitoba.
 In addition, Society representatives may act as expert witnesses at coroners’ inquest and in court cases.

 Lifeguard competitions are one of the best forms of professional development for lifeguards and are a fun way to practice skills.
 Competitions include a wide variety of activities such as first aid, water rescue, victim assessment, relays and emergency situations.

-- Kevin Tordiffe – Operations Manager
+- Kevin Tordiffe – Operations Manager / Acting CEO

-- Dorothy Melynchuk – Administrative Assistant
+- Dorothy Melynchuk – Administrative Coordinator

 - Kathy Plett – Program Coordinator